Shika-B/Shika-B.github.io/content/blog/byte_pair_encoding.md

                 stats[(node.nxt.tok_id, node.nxt.nxt.tok_id)] -= 1
         node.merge_with_nxt(fresh_token)
 ```
-and in the `train` function, we avoid reconstructing the stats dictionary every time
+and in the `train` function, we avoid reconstructing the stats dictionary everytime
 ```python
 stats = get_stats(root) # move it out of the loop for i in range(num_merges):